MileHacker Logo

 Community-Based Tourism

-Support tour providers who partner directly with local communities.
+Support tour providers who partner without intermediaries to local communities.
 These programs distribute a fair share of tourism revenue to the people whose culture you are experiencing.
 Ask your operator about their community engagement programs.

 Direct Local Benefits